SwifterSwift/SwifterSwift/README.md

 v1.4.3 adds slicing methods to String and fixes bugs in UITableView, UICollectionView and String extensions.

 ## Requirements:

-Xcode 8 (or later) with Swift 3.
+- iOS 8.0+ / tvOS 9.0+
+- Xcode 8.1+
+- Swift 3.0+

-This library is made for iOS 8 or later, however most of the extensions should work on watchOS, tvOS, and macOS.
+SwifterSwift is for both iOS and tvOS, however most of the extensions should work on watchOS, and macOS.

 ## Installation